nohadrweesh/ckad-notes/09-Security/08-admission-controller.md

 - Deploy AmdissionControl server with our own code and logic
   - could be in any lang but must have (POST validate and mutate apis)
 - Configure the webhook on k8s by creating a webhook configuration object
-  - could run it somewhere or containerize and run it in k8s as a deployment withsvc
+  - could run it somewhere or containerize and run it in k8s as a deployment with svc
   - configure the cluster to reach out to the server to validate or mutate the requests
     """
     apiVersion: admissionregistration.k8s.io/v1
     kind: ValidatingWebhookConfiguration ## or could be MutatingWebhookConfiguration
     metadata:
-        name: "pod-policy.example.com
+        name: "pod-policy.example.com"
     webhooks:
     - name:
       clientConfig: